paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

   (C) which guarantees persons providing goods or services pursuant to such agreement or arrangement that such persons will be paid for providing such goods or services.
   Such term shall not include any agreement or arrangement which provides for the issuance of payment cards.

-**(e) Exception for de minimis payments by third party settlement organizations** A third party settlement organization shall be required to report any information under subsection (a) with respect to third party network transactions of any participating payee only if—

-(1) the amount which would otherwise be reported under subsection (a)(2) with respect to such transactions exceeds $20,000, and
+**(e) De minimis exception for third party settlement organizations** A third party settlement organization shall not be required to report any information under subsection (a) with respect to third party network transactions of any participating payee if the amount which would otherwise be reported under subsection (a)(2) with respect to such transactions does not exceed $600.

-(2) the aggregate number of such transactions exceeds 200.

 **(f) Statements to be furnished to persons with respect to whom information is required** Every person required to make a return under subsection (a) shall furnish to each person with respect to whom such a return is required a written statement showing—